 Harlech-Jones summarises: “Ultimately, the more accurate you can be, the better the project will be, and the more sustainable the business will be.”

-Engineering the right teams to add value to the turnkey consultancy process, BAI’s main priority is to remain competitive in the long-term in order to continue to be seen as a top-branded architectural consultancy with capabilities extending across Africa.
+Engineering the right teams to add value to the turnkey consultancy process, the main priority of Bentel Associates International is to remain competitive in the long-term in order to continue to be seen as a top-branded architectural consultancy with capabilities extending across Africa.
 Harlech-Jones concludes: “In the next 12 months, it is key that we develop ourselves locally and entrench our values and the Bentel brand further on the continent.
 We know you are only as good as your last project and our award-winning portfolio is testament to working closely with the industry-at-large while exploring the relevant international trends and how they could correlate to Africa.

 “Understanding these dynamics will result in the creation of a sense of place on a local level, and we want to play a key part in this change and are putting all the pieces of the puzzle in place to make this happen.”